quicwg/multipath/draft-ietf-quic-multipath.md

 with MP_RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs belonging to the specified path.

-Endpoints MUST NOT issue new connection IDs which has Path Identifiers larger than the max path identifier field in MP_MAX_PATHS frames {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs which have Path Identifiers larger than the max path identifier field in MP_MAX_PATHS frames {{max-paths-frame}}.
 When endpoint finds it has not enough available unused Path Identifiers, it SHOULD send a MP_MAX_PATHS frame to inform the peer that it could use larger active